flashboss/greenarea/README.md

   or add the property -Djavax.xml.accessExternalSchema=all when you compile the projects that work with web service with maven

+- create a directory 'greenarea' in the home folder whom starts wildfly

 - start wildfly with command: ./standalone.sh -c standalone-full.xml